 Issuer's Role in Selection of Underwriter's Counsel

-Issuers should minimize their involvement in the selection of underwriters counsel.
-The role of the issuer should be to ensure that underwriters counsel is competent, has no conflicts of interest, and that costs are reasonable.
+GFOA recommends that Issuers minimize their involvement in the selection of underwriter’s counsel.
+However, it is appropriate for the issuer to ensure that underwriter’s counsel is competent, has no conflicts of interest, and that costs are reasonable.

 Types of Legal Counsel